Truck Traffic Collision Personal Injury Lawyer in Atlanta

 Attending a Consultation

-Many personal injury attorneys, including those at The Champion Firm, offer a free consultation and case evaluation for prospective clients.
+Many Personal injury lawyers in Atlanta, including those at The Champion Firm, offer a free consultation and case evaluation for prospective clients.
 This will be a time for you to ask the attorney questions as well as to share the details of your case with him or her.
 As free consultations tend to be relatively brief, it is important to go to the meeting prepared.
 Here are some things to keep in mind as you get ready for your consultation:

 - Bring all of the documents you have relating to your case, including a copy of the police report from your accident, medical bills, medical documents relating to your prognosis, the names and contact information from any witnesses, any information you have gathered about the driver of the truck and the company he or she works for, photos of the accident scene, and photos of the damage to your vehicle.